Nori (Dried Seaweed Wrap)

 What is nori (seaweed wrap)?

-It can also be added to soups and seafood dishes to add its salty flavor.
-If you do wish to use Nori in soups, be careful as the seaweed is dried and thus will expand enormously when hydrated.
-Nori will even absorb water from the air when stored, and should be stored tightly with a desiccant if not used soon after purchasing.
+It can also be added to soups and seafood dishes to add its salty and savory flavor, for example.
+If you do wish to use nori in soups, be careful as the seaweed is dried and thus will expand enormously when re-hydrated.
+It will even absorb water from the air when stored, and therefore should be stored tightly in a container with a desiccant pack (those little white packs that absorb moisture in the air) if not used soon after purchasing and opening the package.

 Nori is harvested in a complex but well understood aquatic agricultural practice.
 The seaweed is farmed in the sea where it grows on large nets suspended on the surface of the sea.
 These plants grow at a rapid pace, taking only 45 days to be ready for their first commercial harvesting from the time of seeding.
-In Japan, which is the greatest producer of Nori, over 230 square miles of coastal waters are used to produce a staggering 350,000 tonnes of Nori yearly for the global market.
+In Japan, which is the largest producer of nori, over 230 square miles of coastal waters are used to produce a staggering 350,000 tonnes of it yearly for the global market.